 A lot of different techniques and products can be used to create a handmade card.
-Crafters from many different walks of life and crafting preferences enjoy making cards and bringing in their own creative twists to the art of making cards.
+Crafters from many different walks of life and crafting preferences enjoy learning card making ideas and bringing their own creative twists to the art of making cards.
 They use many different techniques to put their cards together.
 These may typically include stamping, die cutting, heat embossing, and other popular paper crafting techniques.
 At the same time, many supplies and methods that are traditionally used for scrapbooking can also be used to create these little works of art.
-If you take a look at many handmade cards, you may often spot patterned papers and embellishments that were intended for scrapbook use.
+If you look at many handmade cards, you may often spot patterned papers and embellishments intended for scrapbook use.
 In that way, card making often merges with other paper crafting hobbies in fun, creative ways.

 Card making as a hobby has become very popular among crafters.
 Just as the hobby has expanded, so too have the sources for card making supplies, design ideas, and more.
-There are many places to find inspiration, from card making tutorial videos to craft blogs.
-Live and online classes are also frequent occurrences for crafters who want to dive into the world of cardmaking or simply wish to improve their craft.
+There are many places to find inspiration, from card making tutorials to card making ideas to craft blogs.
+Live and online card making classes are also frequent occurrences for crafters who want to dive deeper into the world of card making or simply wish to improve their crafting skills.

 The greeting card industry as a whole has become quite large.
 Gifting cards for various occasions is a very common occurrence.
 People have habitually been giving greeting cards for birthdays, anniversaries, weddings, graduations, and other celebratory occasions for years.
-Greetings cards are even used during tragic occurrences, and sympathy cards, get well soon cards, and other such cards are common, as well.
+Greetings cards are even used during tragic occurrences, and sympathy cards, get well soon cards, and other similar cards are also common.
 People have always treasured a special personalized message from loved ones as they pass major milestones in their lives.

 However, as has been the case with many other industries, technology has gotten in the way.
 The greeting card industry has seen a fall in recent times due to the invention of electronic greeting cards.
 Many people found it easier to send an e-card, as they have come to be known, then to physically pick up a card from the store and mail it.
 Despite the rise of the e-card, the giving and sending of physical cards could not be completely stifled.
 To counteract this phenomenon, greeting card companies began to try adding more of a handmade touch to their cards to add something a little more to the products they offer.
 Nothing could beat the special personalized touch of a physical card and a creative piece of artwork that could be held in one’s hand.